Frank D. Bean

-Accomplishments
+Career

 Author or editor of more than 150 scholarly articles and chapters and 18 books, Bean's research focuses on international migration, unauthorized migration, U.S. immigration policy, and the demography of the U.S. Hispanic population.
 Bean has been member of the Council on Foreign Relations, he has been a Guggenheim Fellow and held visiting scholar positions at the Russell Sage Foundation, the Transatlantic Academy, the American Academy in Berlin, the Research School of Social Sciences at the Australian National University, and the Center for U.S./Mexico Studies at the University of California at San Diego.

 Bean has been a Principal Investigator of NICHD behavioral science grants in population in every decade since the inception of the program in 1969.
 In 2011, he received the Distinguished Lifetime Scholarly Career Award in International Migration at the annual meeting of the American Sociological Association.

-Intellectual Contributions
+Research

 Immigrant fertility and demography

-The American Library Association gave a Choice award for academic distinction to his book Mexican American Fertility Patterns (with Gray Swicegood, 1985).
+His book Mexican American Fertility Patterns (co-authored with Gray Swicegood in 1985) received a Choice award for academic distinction from the American Library Association.
 This study argued that Mexican-origin women have higher birth rates because of their lower socioeconomic standing and work opportunities, not because of their cultural orientations, and that their fertility changes as they achieve higher levels of education.

 Bean's 1987 book The Hispanic Population of the United States (with Marta Tienda), was commissioned by the National Committee for Research on the 1980 Census and the Russell Sage Foundation.
 The work provides a comprehensive portrayal of Hispanics and addresses the importance of considering Hispanic national-origin and nativity groups separately in policy-relevant research.

 Unauthorized Mexican migration

 Bean co-directed a large research program at The Urban Institute and Rand Corporation on the implementation and effectiveness of the 1986 Immigration Reform and Control Act (IRCA), legislation that initiated employer penalties for hiring unauthorized workers and permitted legalization of unauthorized immigrants in the country.

-The research developed estimates of how IRCA affected unauthorized migration and factors affected flows from Mexico.
+The research developed estimates of how IRCA affected unauthorized migration and how various factors affected flows from Mexico.
 In the mid-1990s, he led a group of U.S. and Mexican scholars seeking to improve estimates of unauthorized migration for the Mexico/U.S. Binational Migration Study, mandated by the U.S. Commission on Immigration Reform.
 The research provided what The New York Times described in a front-page story "the first authoritative estimate of the net annual flow of illegal Mexican workers into the United States."
 This work helped to spawn adjustments for coverage error in all subsequent official and widely accepted estimates of unauthorized migration.